 - Suggest topics for the user to learn about.

 Onboarding users when they first interact with a digital assistant is very important in building trust.
 As trust improves, users are more comfortable interacting with the digital assistant.
-As user information is collected, it’s important that the digital assistant tells users how information and knowledge will be used, so they can maintain and build trust.
+As with a human relationship, it’s important that the digital assistant tells users how information and knowledge is used, so they can maintain and build trust.

 - Make the digital assistant visible and easy to access in your product or on your website.

-- Introduce the digital assistant and what types of questions it can answer.
+- Introduce the digital asssistant and what types of questions it can answer.

 - Be sure the digital assistant easy to use, intuitive.
 If it’s easy to use, people will use it.

 - Digital Assistant should load quickly and understand what users are saying.

 Ever had a friend who says I’ll pick you up in 5 minutes and comes late or not at all?
 Do you have a go-to friend who you know you can rely on in an emergency?
 These aren’t qualkities we want in a good friend.
 Users expect the reliability from digital assistants.
 They want the digital assistant to be consistent and reliable.
 No one likes an unreliable friend!

 - Make every interaction consistent, so that the user feels comfortable in the digital assistant’s skills.